Acura MDX Vs. Toyota Highlander: Specs, Size, MPG, Hybrid

 2This information is not verified by the official manufacturer and shall serve solely as unofficial general information.
 For details, visit: https://www.caranddriver.com/toyota/highlander

-3Based on 2024 EPA mileage ratings.
+3Based on 2025 EPA mileage ratings.
 Use for comparison purposes only.
-Your actual mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, battery pack age/condition (hybrid only) and other factors.
+Your actual mileage will vary, depending on how you drive and maintain your vehicle, driving conditions, and other factors.

 4Use for comparison purposes only.
 Your mileage will vary for many reasons, including your vehicle's condition and how/where you drive.
-See fueleconomy.gov.
+See www.fueleconomy.gov.

 7Towing requires the addition of the Acura accessory trailer hitch and hitch ball.
 Please see your Acura dealer for details.
 Added cargo weight in the vehicle may reduce max towing capacity, see Owners Guide for details.